 - FIFO tidemark threshold has been reached

 - Flit last is received

 - The aggregating FIFO is full

 When one of the conditions is met, flit aggregation stops and flits exit the block.

-A parameter set at design time is used to indicate the number of flits to aggregate and store until they can be released for a packet.
+At build time you can configure the number of flits to aggregate and store until the packet is released.

-2.13.7 Resource planes
+2.15.7 Resource Planes